Off-Campus and Commuter Curriculum

 Each student will be able to:

-Students will contribute to an inclusive community in which they engage and learn about their neighbors.
+Students will contribute to an evolving community in which they learn about and engage with their environment.

 Learning Outcomes: